-The specific time-buckets presented are not mandated by the standard but are based on a choice by management based on how the business is managed.
+1 The specific time-buckets presented are not mandated by the standard but are based on a choice by management based on how the business is managed.
 Sufficient time buckets should be provided to give sufficient granularity to provide the reader with an understanding of the entity's liquidity.

-3 The maturity analysis applies to financial instruments only; non-financial liabilities are not therefore included.
+2 The maturity analysis applies to financial instruments only and therefore non-financial liabilities are are not included.